MicrosoftDocs/windows-dev-docs/hub/powertoys/mouse-without-borders.md

     ![Screenshot of Mouse Without Borders settings after pressing New Key.](../images/powertoys-mouse-without-borders-press-new-key.png)

-3. On the second computer, enter the Security Key that was generated on the first computer and the name of the first computer.
+3. On the second computer, enter the security key that was generated on the first computer and the name of the first computer.
 Then select **Connect**.

     ![Screenshot of Mouse Without Borders settings after entering the first computer information.](../images/powertoys-mouse-without-borders-enter-security-key.png)

-4. Once the computers connect to each other, you will be able to switch between them by moving your mouse cursor beyond the edge of the screen, transitioning between computers.
+4. Once the computers are connected, you will be able to switch between them by moving your mouse cursor beyond the edge of the screen, transitioning between computers.

     ![Screenshot of Mouse Without Borders settings on the first computer after connecting.](../images/powertoys-mouse-without-borders-after-connect-1.png)